The best Micro Four Thirds lenses

 (Check the price on Amazon)

-The Panasonic Lumix G X Vario 35-100 mm f/2.8 ASPH Power O.I.S, the best telephoto lens for traveling
+The Panasonic Lumix G X Vario 35-100 mm f/2.8 ASPH Power O.I.S, the best telephoto lens for travel

 (Check the price on Amazon)